 Fort Worth Weekly events

 Fort Worth Weekly’s First Annual Homebrew Throwdown will take place at noon on Sunday, November 15.
-Homebrew Throwdown is a chance for local home brewers to compete against one another with a panel of celebrity judges awarding best suds in town.
+Homebrew Throwdown is a chance for local home brewers to compete against each other with a panel of celebrity judges awarding who has the best suds in town.
 Come out and support home brewers and local breweries.
-Along with the judging, we will have 6 local breweries offering samples, and your tasting ticket allows you 12 samples.
-These breweries include Collective Brewing Project, Martin House, Panther Island Brewing, Rahr, Revolver, and Shannon Brewing.
-Once your card is spent, you will also be able to purchase beer of a select menu of these breweries.
-To start the day, we will be showing the Cowboy game on the projection screen, there will be a Q&A session with a group of local panelists, food trucks, and we will finish the night with live music from Shotgun Friday.
-This festival is strictly 21 and up.
+Along with the judging we will have 6 local breweries offering samples and your tasting ticket allows you a 12 sample tasting card.
+These breweries include Collective Brewing Project, Martin House, Panther Island Brewing, Rahr, Revolver and Shannon Brewing.
+Once your card is spent you will also be able to purchase beer of a select menu of these breweries.
+To start the day we will be showing the Cowboy game on the projection screen, there will be a Q&A session with a group of local panelists, food trucks and we will finish the night with live music from Shotgun Friday.
+This festival is strictly 21+.
 Also everyone must purchase a ticket to get in.

 What a great way to finish out North Texas Beer Week!

 Advance tasting tickets are $20, and $25 at the door.